Ponca Tribe of Nebraska: History

 Niobrara Island was included in the original reservation.

 In the 1930s, an archeological survey was begun on the Ponca/Niobrara Reservation south of the Niobrara River and Lynch, Nebraska.
-In an effort to identify and save prehistoric artifacts before they were destroyed during agricultural development, the University of Nebraska and the Smithsonian Institution undertook a joint project.
+In an effort to identify and save prehistoric artifacts before they were destroyed during agricultural development, the University of Nebraska–Lincoln and the Smithsonian Institution undertook a joint project.
 The team excavated a prehistoric Ponca village; the ten laborers on the project were paid by the Works Progress Administration of the Franklin D. Roosevelt administration during the Great Depression.
 The project was to survey, identify and protect ancient resources.
 The Ponca village included large circular homes up to sixty feet in diameter; their residences were located for almost two miles (3 km) along the south bank of the Niobrara River.